Shazeeda/MemoryOS/README.md

 # MemoryOS

-AI-powered knowledge management platform for capturing, organizing, and retrieving information.
+MemoryOS is an AI-powered knowledge management platform built to transform scattered information into organized, searchable knowledge.
+It provides a centralized workspace where teams can securely capture documentation, standard operating procedures, meeting notes, technical knowledge, and organizational expertise, making critical information easy to discover and reuse.

 ## Tech Stack